top of page

 We all know about the 5 senses (sight, sound, smell, taste and touch) but most don’t know we actually have 8.
 The last three are vestibular (sense of movement,) proprioception (sense of space and pressure) and interoception (the body’s internal sensations.)
 Our bodies are picking up sensory information from the world every second of every day and making sense of what to notice and what to respond to.

 Some people are highly aware of their senses and can become easily overstimulated and need rest from the sensory world.
 Others are less connected to the senses or in a less stimulating environment and need more.
-Some examples of being overstimulated include being turned off by touch, having headaches or migraines, or high sensitivity to environmental stimuli (lights are too bright, smells are too strong, etc.) Examples of being under-stimulated would be boredom, listlessness, feeling disembodied, dissociating or “checking out” from your environment.
+Some examples of being overstimulated include being turned off by touch, having headaches or migraines or high sensitivity to environmental stimuli (lights are too bright, smells are too strong, etc.) Examples of being under-stimulated would be boredom, listlessness, feeling disembodied, dissociating or “checking out” from your environment.

 Someone who is overstimulated can meet their need for sensory rest by reducing sensory stimuli through putting on noise-cancelling headphones, closing the blinds or avoiding chaotic environments.
 For those who need even more sensory rest, they can try out something called floatation therapy, which is a therapy in which you lie down in a no-light, no-sound chamber in a shallow bath of body temperature high-salt-content water that causes you to float.
 The whole idea is to reduce sensory input, discomfort and distraction as much as possible to allow the person to enter into a deep state of relaxation.